KabukiStarship/KabukiToolkit/source/kabuki/al/readme.md

-# _audio Module
+# Audio Library Module
-This module is contains the _audio module and namespace.
+This module is contains the kabuki::al Audio Library module and namespace.
 It has code for working with audio hardware using OpenALSoft and 3D audio.

 ## Authors
 * [Laurent Gomila](laurent@sfml-dev.org)